 If you find that the basic version of Discord is not meeting your needs, you should consider upgrading to the paid pro version, called Discord Nitro.

 Discord Nitro introduces some cool additional features.
-For example, you can set up a custom Discord tag (for the duration of your subscription), share your screen in either 720p (60 FPS) or 1080p (30 FPS), see an increase in the maximum file upload size (from 8MB to 50MB), and enjoy support for global custom emojis.
+For example, you can set up a custom Discord tag (for the duration of your subscription), share your screen in either 720p (60 FPS) or 1080p (30 FPS), increase the maximum file upload size (from 8MB to 50MB or 100MB), upload your own GIFs, and enjoy support for global custom emojis.

 9. Type Discord Chat Commands

 Discord offers several in-app chat commands.
 They are only available on the desktop app and iOS; unfortunately, Android users are out of luck.